sooopic/system-analysis/content/en/_index.md

 {{% blocks/lead color="primary" %}}
-I want to create something special for your task, so this site is an example of my skills.
+I want to create something special for your task.

 I have no experience with trading systems, but I have faced with different types of information systems during my career.
+Thus my technical background and analytical skills can be applied to any industry.

-And I want to learn something new!
+I am always ready to learn something new!

-While perfoming this answers, I learn a lot of new trading terms and want to start investing by myself.
+While perfoming this answers, I've learned a lot of new trading terms.
 {{% /blocks/lead %}}